yizeyi18/ScalES/doc/refactor2020.rst

   in order to allow more processors than the number of bands (suggested by Wei Hu)

+- [d] Support of non-orthorhombic cells

+- [ ] Remove the unnecessary getters in hamiltonian and scf, for e.g.
+  energies etc. (only for those with getters)

+- [ ] Remove the KohnSham class and just have one Hamiltonian class.
+  Future expansion of the functionality will not be based on inheritance but separate folders.

+- [ ] Remove the `component` in Spinor.
+Future expansion will be in separate folders.

+- [ ] Move esdf.cpp and esdf.hpp to the pwdft folder.
+In fact, each
+  folder should be allowed to use its own esdfs (basically, separate folders should not be controlled by a central routine in the common/ folder).
+The existing parser can be renamed esdf_common.hpp and esdf_common.cpp

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.